f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Click back on the **Advanced WAF** tab and navigate to **Security > Event Logs > Application > Requests** and review the blocked events.
 In both cases it was an illegal hostname due to the checks that we enabled under **Headers** in **Learning and Blocking Settings** just moments ago.
 #.
 The problem is that we enabled checking for a hostname but haven't defined what that hostname is yet.
 This exercise is to draw your attention to the importance of understanding what you are enabling in Learning and Blocking Settings and how to quickly resolve an issue.
 We can easily add the hostname.
 #.
 Navigate to **Security > Application Security > Policy Building > Traffic Learning** and note the learning suggestions and score.
-You will see suggestions to add the top level URL and a Valid Hostname.
-All of the others involve enabling various checks for evasion techniques and http protocol compliancy which are generally a good idea to enable.
+You will see suggestions to add the top-level URL and a Valid Hostname.
+All of the others involve enabling various checks for evasion techniques and http protocol compliancy, which are generally a good idea to enable.
 #.
 Click the box to **Select All** suggestions and click **Accept > Accept suggestions** and **Apply Policy**.

 .. image:: images/learn.png